wazuh/wazuh-documentation/source/docker/wazuh-container.rst

   If you don't set the **max_map_count** on your host, Elasticsearch will probably NOT work.

 SELinux
-^^^^^^^^^^
+^^^^^^^

-On distributions which have SELinux enabled out-of-the-box, you will need to either re-context the files or put SELinux into Permissive mode for docker-elk to start properly.
-For example, on Red Hat and CentOS the following command will apply the proper context
+On distributions with SELinux enabled out-of-the-box, you will need to either re-context the files or put SELinux into Permissive mode for docker-elk to start properly.
+For example, on Red Hat and CentOS the following command will apply the proper context:

 .. code-block:: console